What is the WCAA Mentorship Program?

 - The mentor will provide all materials needed to produce the predetermined project.

-- The mentees finished work can be displayed in the mentors studio for Open Studios weekend.
+- If the mentor is participating in Open Studios, the mentees finished work can be displayed in the mentors studio for that weekend.

 - The mentee can volunteer to help and or participate in the Open Studios weekend, but this is not a requirement.